List of ATK records and statistics

-ATK (previously known as Atlético de Kolkata) was a professional football club based in Kolkata, West Bengal, which played in the Indian Super League until its merger with Mohun Bagan in 2020 to form ATK Mohun Bagan FC.
+ATK (previously known as Atlético de Kolkata) was a professional football club based in Kolkata, West Bengal, which played in the Indian Super League until its merger with Mohun Bagan AC in 2020 to form Mohun Bagan Super Giant.
 It was established on 7 May 2014 as the first team in the Indian Super League.
 Initially for first three seasons Spanish La Liga club Atlético Madrid were also a co-owner, later Sanjiv Goenka bought the shares owned by Atlético Madrid.
 After the end of their partnership with Spanish giant, Atletico de Kolkata has been rechristened to ATK.

 This list encompasses the major honours won by ATK and records set by the players and managers.
 The player records section includes details of the club's leading goalscorers and those who have made most appearances in first-team competitions.
 The club is tied for the record for the most Indian Super League titles, two, alongside Chennaiyin FC.
-The club's record appearance maker is Borja Fernández, who made 47 appearances(2014-2016) and the club's record goalscorer is Iain Hume, who scored 18 goals in 30 appearances(2015-2016).
+The club's record appearance maker is Borja Fernández, who made 47 appearances (2014–2016) and the club's record goalscorer is Iain Hume, who scored 18 goals in 30 appearances(2015-2016).

 All stats accurate as of match played 03 April 2018.